 Many companies take a two-step approach as they are simply not ready to chargeback departments for usage.
-The alternative here is show back, where you are showing who is using what, but without applying a cost to the service.
+The alternative here is to show back, where you are showing who is using what, but without applying a cost to the service.
 This can in some cases help to drive a fiscally responsible behavior from the consumers of the service.
 Once this is working well, the next step can be to start charging for the service for internal departments in order to provide useful accountability and tracking of where your business is spending the money.

 Monitor your Cloud resources

 To make sure your business runs without any disruptions from cloud resource outages monitoring is a must.